gaiaverse/selectionfunctions/README.md

 Citation
 --------

-If you make use of this software in a publication, please cite [Green (2018) in The Journal of Open Source Software](https://doi.org/10.21105/joss.00695).
+If you make use of this software in a publication, please always cite [Green (2018) in The Journal of Open Source Software](https://doi.org/10.21105/joss.00695).

+You should also cite the papers behind the selection functions you use.

+1. cog_ii.dr2_sf - Please cite Completeness of the Gaia-verse [Paper I](https://ui.adsabs.harvard.edu/abs/2020arXiv200414433B/abstract) and Paper II.

 Development
 -----------

-Development of `selectionfunctions` takes place on GitHub, at https://github.com/DouglasBoubert/selectionfunctions.
+Development of `selectionfunctions` takes place on GitHub, at https://github.com/gaiaverse/selectionfunctions.
 Any bugs, feature requests, pull requests, or other issues can be filed there.
 Contributions to the software are welcome.